ConorWarrilow/Academic-Success-Analysis/readme.md

 - 82% of scholarship holders graduate, while only 36% of those without scholarships graduate
 - 94% of students without up to date fees drop out, while only 26% of students with up to date fees drop out
-- Gender, debtor, and attendance style also have large differences in their class values.
+- Gender, debtor, and attendance style also contain large differences in their distribution of class values

 ## $${\color{#00A5A8}\text{1.5 Other EDA}}$$
 While we covered a good few topics, we barely scratched the surface of EDA.

-Steps such as bivariate analysis, detecting outliers, and feature interactions could also be explored to better understand the data.
+Further exploration such as bivariate analysis, detecting + handling outliers, and feature interactions could also be explored to better understand the data.